jackdgds/api_documentation/pages/interpreting_api_responses.md

 2. Receptiviti scores (0-100)

-3. Raw scores (5-point scale based that utilizes a logarithmic distribution of results)
+3. Raw scores (5-point scale that utilizes a logarithmic distribution of results)

 Based on the results, the algorithm generates a series of three personality snapshots, each comprised of two sentences that describe a personality type of a person whose language sample was analyzed, along with a one- to two-word summary, such as ‘Analytical thinker,’ ‘Persuasive,’ or ‘Easy-going.’
 These snapshots follow the list of scores.
 See the list of metrics and scores here.